Nothing adds decorative flair like a good photograph or painting.

 Yes.
 While indirect sunlight won’t fade a print as quickly, it will start to fade without the protection of UV glass or coating.
 Methods for avoiding indirect light may be impractical or slightly more expensive, but it’s still easier and cheaper than protecting photographs from direct sunlight.

 Yes.
-Other light and heat sources such as incandescent or florescent lighting emit ultraviolet light, although at lower levels than sunlight.
+Other light and heat sources such as incandescent or fluorescent lighting emit ultraviolet light, although at lower levels than sunlight.
 There have been cases where fine art has faded over time because of fluorescent lighting.

 LED lights emit much less UV light, and are a safer option for lighting up framed photography.
 If you want to use lighting to highlight artwork, use LED lights with UV filtering to minimize potential fading.